SmithCollegeLibraries/archivesspace-mods-exporter/README.md

 [x] Output MODS XML
 [x] Title
 [x] Subjects with inheritance logic
-[ ] Agents as creator, donor, subject with inheritance logic [ ] Notes
+[ ] Agents inheritance logic as creator, donor, subject [ ] Notes
 [ ] Misc remaining flat fields
+[ ] Digital object starting point
 [ ] Select group of items to be exported Output as file?
 [ ] or Turn into module that can be used by a processing script [ ] Save to a file?